 On the methodological side of my work I’m especially indebted to participant observation in order to understand the material basis and everyday practice by which gender inequality is continuously regenerated.
 This was part of my post-doc work here at the IN3.
 Science and Technology studies, and especially ANT is a huge source of inspiration for me.
 In more recent work, we’ve started exploring the usage of sociometric badges for detecting gendered status hierarchies in teams.
 Since data is pervasive, I’m also interested in feminist reflections on data intensive research methods.

-Currently I’m coordinating the FP7 “GenPORT – Your Gateway to Gender and Science Resources”.
+I have been coordinator of the FP7 project “GenPORT – Your Gateway to Gender and Science Resources”.
 GenPORT is an internet portal for sharing resources on gender and science.

-Since October 2015, I’m coordinating the H2020 project Gender-Diversity-Impact (GEDII) where we aim to provide new concepts and methods for researching the impact of gender diversity on research performance on the team level.
+Currently, I am coordinating the H2020 projects Gender-Diversity-Impact (GEDII), where we aim to provide new concepts and methods for researching the impact of gender diversity on research performance on the team level, and ACT (Communities of Practice for Accelerating Gender Equality and Institutional Change in Research and Innovation across Europe).

 Sáinz, M. & Müller, J. (2018) Gender and family influences on Spanish students’ aspirations and values in stem fields.
 International Journal of Science Education, 40(2), 188-203. https://doi.org/10.1080/09500693.2017.1405464